awsdocs/aws-lambda-developer-guide/doc_source/kinesis-tutorial-spec.md

-# AWS SAM Template for a DynamoDB Application<a name="kinesis-tutorial-spec"></a>
+# AWS SAM template for a DynamoDB application<a name="kinesis-tutorial-spec"></a>

 You can build this application using [AWS SAM](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/)\.
-To learn more about creating AWS SAM templates, see [ AWS SAM Template Basics](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/serverless-sam-template-basics.html) in the *AWS Serverless Application Model Developer Guide*\.
+To learn more about creating AWS SAM templates, see [ AWS SAM template basics](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/serverless-sam-template-basics.html) in the *AWS Serverless Application Model Developer Guide*\.

 Below is a sample AWS SAM template for the [tutorial application](with-ddb-example.md)\.
 Copy the text below to a \.yaml file and save it next to the ZIP package you created previously\.
 Note that the `Handler` and `Runtime` parameter values should match the ones you used when you created the function in the previous section\.